Financial Fitness > Pay for School > Understanding Financial Aid

 Fill out an application!
 Complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
 In addition to federal student loans, the FAFSA also determines your eligibility for other federal student aid including grants and work-study.
 Learn more about applying for aid.

-Complete and submit the FAFSA on or after January 1 of the year you expect to start college.
+Complete and submit the FAFSA on or after October 1st of the year before you expect to start college.